How to Do Online Research: How to Fact-Check, Verify Quotes and Find Reliable Sources

 - Don’t be afraid to reach out to the primary source of an interviewed expert to obtain updated details and quotes

 Conducting online research takes time and persistence.
-But it’s also unbelievably fascinating and rewarding, especially when you do dig out gaps, real facts and myth-busting information.
+However it’s also unbelievably fascinating and rewarding, especially when you do dig out gaps, real facts and myth-busting information.

 Gathering, documenting, evaluating and organizing online data can be truly exciting.
 In addition, exploring a different perspective is valuable because you can expand your horizons.

 Innovation always brings both opportunities and challenges.
 Whether you are able to benefit from the former and overcome the latter defines you as a successful thinking human being.
-It is always a useful skill to master.
+Online research is a useful skill to master but it takes time.

 In conclusion, with those tools and strategies above, become an online detective!
 Please share your favorite research tool in the comments below!